 We work with swimmers to help them develop a smooth, relaxed, rhythmical stroke by working on balance and streamlining drills and skills to improve movement in the water.

 So are you ready to dive into the salty Atlantic Ocean?

-With over 20 years experience swimming all over the world, in all conditions, Caitriona Lynch and her team guide swimmers and takes them calmly on a swimming journey and show them how to swim safely and efficiently.
+With over 20 years experience swimming all over the world, in all conditions the Flow Swimming Team guide swimmers and take them calmly on a swimming journey and show them how to swim safely and efficiently.

 We run our open water sessions 2 mornings a week in Salthill from May to September every year.
 Our Tuesday sessions starts at 9:30am and our Friday session starts at 7am.

 This year we have added our ” Introduction to Mindful Open Water Swimming” where our aim is help people understand the properties of water & make them feel comfortable in & around the outdoor aquatic environment through a mindful approach.
 We assist and guide swimmers on improving their overall feel of relaxation in the water ultimately leading to a more efficient safe swimming stroke